-When a crack is detected in a nuclear piping system during in-service inspections, failure estimation method provided in codes such as ASME Boiler and Pressure Vessel Code Section XI or JSME Rules on Fitness-for-Service for Nuclear Power Plants can be applied to evaluate the structural integrity of the cracked pipe.
-In the current codes, the failure estimation method for circumferentially cracked pipes is applicable for both bending moment and axial force due to pressure.
-Torsion moment is not considered.
-Recently, two failure estimation methods for circumferentially cracked pipes subjected to combined bending and torsion moments were proposed based on analytical investigations on the limit load for cracked pipes.
-In this study, experimental investigation was conducted to confirm the applicability of the failure estimation method for cracked pipes subjected to bending and torsion moments.
-Experiments were carried out on 8-in. diameter Schedule 80 stainless steel pipes containing a circumferential surface crack.
-Based on the experimental results, the proposed failure estimation methods were confirmed to be applicable to cracked pipes subjected to combined bending and torsion moments.
+When a crack is detected in a stainless steel pipe during in-service inspections, the failure estimation method given in codes such as the ASME Boiler and Pressure Vessel Code Section XI or JSME Rules on Fitness-for-Service for Nuclear Power Plants can be applied to evaluate the structural integrity of the cracked pipe.
+In the current codes, the failure estimation method includes the bending moment and tensile force due to pressure.
+The torsion moment is assumed to be relatively small and is not considered.
+Recently, analytical investigations considering multiaxial loads including torsion were conducted in several previous studies by examining the limit load for pipes with a circumferential crack.
+A failure estimation method for the combined bending moment, torsion moment, and internal pressure was proposed.
+In this study, the failure behavior of pipes with a circumferential crack subjected to multiaxial loads including the torsion is investigated to provide experimental support for the failure estimation method.
+Experiments were carried out on small size stainless steel cylinders containing a circumferential surface or through-wall crack, subjected to the combined tensile load and torsion moment.
+Based on the experimental results, the proposed failure estimation method was confirmed to be applicable to cracked pipes subjected to combined tensile and torsion loads.

-Experimental Investigation of Failure Estimation Method for Circumferentially Cracked Pipes Subjected to Combined Bending and Torsion Moments
+Experimental Investigation of Failure Estimation Method for Stainless Steel Pipes With a Circumferential Crack Subjected to Combined Tensile and Torsion Loads

-Contributed by the Pressure Vessel and Piping Division of ASME for publication in the JOURNAL OF PRESSURE VESSEL TECHNOLOGY.
-Manuscript received December 21, 2013; final manuscript received May 7, 2014; published online October 15, 2014.
+Contributed by the Pressure Vessel and Piping Division of ASME for publication in the Journal of Pressure Vessel Technology.
+Manuscript received December 4, 2012; final manuscript received February 11, 2013; published online June 11, 2013.
 Assoc.
-Editor: Hardayal S. Mehta.
+Editor: David L. Rudland.

 - Views Icon Views

 - Cite Icon Cite